mathjax/MathJax-docs/input/tex/extensions/cases.rst

 cases Commands
 --------------

-The `cases` extension implementes the following macros:
+The `cases` extension implements the following macros:
 ``&``

 And the following environments: